vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/flash_images.rst

 1. :ref:`Install QSC CLI <install_qsc_cli>`.

 #.
 To detect the connected devices and flash the software builds, install the Qualcomm PCAT and QUD tools on the host computer.
-Run the following commands to use ``qpm-cli`` to install PCAT and QUD:
+Run the following commands to use ``qsc-cli`` to install PCAT and QUD:

    .. container:: nohighlight

       ::

-         qpm-cli --login
+         qsc-cli --login
-         qpm-cli --install quts --activate-default-license
+         qsc-cli tool install --name quts --activate-default-license
-         qpm-cli --install qud --activate-default-license
+         qsc-cli tool install --name qud --activate-default-license
-         qpm-cli --install pcat --activate-default-license
+         qsc-cli tool install --name pcat --activate-default-license

    .. note:: For Ubuntu 22.04, you may see an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
 For more details, follow the steps provided in the README file available in the ``/opt/QTI/sign/signReadme.txt`` directory.